werf/werf/docs/pages/documentation/advanced/helm/configuration/values.md

 permalink: documentation/advanced/helm/configuration/values.html
 ---

 The Values is an arbitrary YAML file filled with parameters that you can use in [templates]({{ "/documentation/advanced/helm/configuration/templates.html" | true_relative_url }}).

-There are different types of values in werf:
+All values passed to the chart can be divided by following categories:

  - User-defined regular values.
  - User-defined secret values.
  - Service values.

-#### User-defined regular values
+## User-defined regular values

 You can (optionally) place user-defined regular values into the `.helm/values.yaml` chart file.
 For example: